isabella232/cumulus-ce-viirs/SEZU-ON-CUMULUS.md

 * Internally, it helped to develop understanding of Cumulus functionality and constraints.
 * Externally, it provides an example Cumulus workflow to external Cumulus developers.

-Further, using the Cumulus and the cloud for the SEZ-U workflow provides the following benefits:
+Further, using Cumulus and the cloud for the SEZ-U workflow provides the following benefits:

 * Enables **performance** improvements over running on developer machines: Performance gains come from Cumulus' flavor of distributed computing scaling via Cumulus tasks (either on an ECS cluster or parallel lambda invocations) as well as a small library to download tiles in parallel ([parallel_wget](https://github.com/abarciauskas-bgse/parallel_wget)).
 * **Externalizes computation and storage** from developer machines.
 Developer machines have more capacity for new development and results are safely stored